-Themes functionality allows you to customize the visual design of your workspace so you can enjoy looking at the task at hand and focus more on your work.
+Themes functionality allows you to customize your workplace's visual design so you can enjoy looking at the task at hand and focus more on your work.

 With theme options, you can choose from different fun and colorful backgrounds that personalize and modernize your workspace to fit your personality or mood.

 You can also use personalization to make your theme’s color scheme brighter or darker.
-For instance, if bright colors hurt your eyes or you prefer something more mellow, you can easily switch to a lighter color palette.
+For instance, if bright colors hurt your eyes or you prefer something more mellow, you can easily switch to a more neutral color palette.

-Spaces is a way to group projects and folders in your project management hierarchy.
-Different teams, projects, and departments can choose to personalize, define, and manage the layout of their own workspace.
+Spaces are a way to group projects and folders in your project management hierarchy.
+Different teams, projects, and departments can choose to personalize, define, and manage their own workspace layout.

 This feature is a building block that gives you more control, security, and visibility into your team or project workspace.

 To ensure the structural integrity of your company’s overall hierarchy, you can simply create one overarching company folder structure in one space, and then use tags to link your project or team folders to your team space.
-This functionality enables you to provide a level of transparency throughout the organization without having to modify the structure of your teams’ workspace.
+This functionality enables you to provide a level of transparency throughout the organization without modifying your teams’ workspace structure.